masubi/code-samplez/todoist_spark/Readme.md

 ## Definitions

-Todoist - a webapp for managing todo list
-IFTTT - If This Than That app to manage connection between todoist and google sheets Google Sheets - web based spread sheet for collecting data Spark - distributed toolset for managing big data Spark ML - Machine Learning Library built on spark(at time of this doc two different versions available) open tasks - events indicating a task was opened close tasks - events indicating a was completed
+[Todoist](http://en.todoist.com) - a webapp for managing todo list [IFTTT](http://ifttt.com/)IFTTT - If This Than That app to manage connection between todoist and google sheets [Google Sheets](http://docs.google.com/) - web based spread sheet for collecting data [Databricks](http://databricks.com/)] - cloud based spark as a service [Spark](http://spark.apache.org/) - distributed toolset for managing big data Spark ML - Machine Learning Library built on spark(at time of this doc two different versions available) open tasks - events indicating a task was opened close tasks - events indicating a was completed